Friday, December 2

 Bingo at Amvets Post 68

 Amvets Post 68, 26890 Hwy.
 42, Springfield, holds Bingo every Friday night.
 Selling begins at 6 p.m.
 Games begin at 7:30 p.m.
 Two reception halls are also available for rent for special gatherings.
 Meetings are held the third Tuesday of each month at 7 p.m.
-Call 294-8968.
+For more information, call 294-8968.

 Bingo at American Legion